-In general, Ambien is safe to take if a person has 7-8 hours for sleeping, otherwise, it is better to avoid usage.
+Ambien is safe to take if a person has 7-8 hours of sleep.
+Otherwise, it is better to avoid usage.
 Like any other medication, there is a range of Ambien side effects, both mental and physical.
-Acting like benzodiazepines by slowing down brain activity, zolpidem uses may provide side effects like sleep-walking, sleep-eating, sleep-driving, sleep sex, and other activities when a person is not fully awakened.
-Taking the medicine for more than a few weeks, one can suffer from dependence and obtain an addiction.
+Acting like benzodiazepines by slowing down brain activity, zolpidem uses may result in sleep-walking, sleep-eating, sleep-driving, sleep sex, and other activities when a person is not fully awakened.
+Taking medicine for more than a few weeks, one can suffer from dependence and obtain an addiction.

-The statistics show that about 4% of all patients who receive zolpidem during premarketing clinical trials terminated the treatment due to the occurred adverse side effects.
-The short term side effects of zolpidem include:
+The statistics show that about 4% of all patients who receive zolpidem during premarketing clinical trials terminated the treatment due to the occurred side effects.
+Individuals often have a life-threatening allergic reaction to zolpidem.